 Pawnee introduced a new financing product, Equipment Finance Agreements ("EFAs") in the last quarter of 2011.
 This product is a loan and is secured by the equipment financed and personal guarantees.
 EFAs were introduced to capture business from customers that prefer a more traditional loan product when financing their equipment.
-EFAs are currently offered only to a selected group of brokers but are scheduled to be released to Pawnee's entire broker population during the first half of 2012.
-Pawnee's EFAs is part of Pawnee's strategic plan to diversify its product offerings and increase customer loyalty from their brokers and lessees/borrowers.
-Underwriting requirements and standards for EFA's are the same as those required for leases.
+Pawnee's EFAs is part of its strategic plan to diversify product offerings and increase customer loyalty from their brokers and lessees/borrowers.
+Underwriting requirements and standards for EFAs are the same as those required for leases.